Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to Play:

 This Easter egg hunt idea is super simple but tons of fun.
-I mismatched 24 eggs (12 for each team) by connecting the wrong colors to each other.
-Then I hid them around the house.
-Each team had to find 12 eggs, run to the table, unscramble them, and then put them back in the basket.
+Divide into 2 teams.
+Mismatch 24 eggs (12 for each team) by connecting the wrong colors to each other.
+Then, hide them around the house.
+Each team has to find 12 eggs, run to the table, unscramble them, and then put them back in the basket.

 Egg Hunt #6: The Chocolate Surprise